codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-versioning.md

 Flutter generalizes iOS and Android build versioning with the [pubspec.yaml **version** property](https://github.com/flutter/flutter/blob/master/packages/flutter_tools/templates/app/pubspec.yaml.tmpl#L9-L19).
 This is a value in the form `{major}.{minor}.{patch}+{build_number}` (e.g. `1.2.3+45`).
 In Flutter builds, the value for build name, `{major}.{minor}.{patch}`, sets  `CFBundleShortVersionString` for iOS and `versionName` for Android.
 While the optional build number, `{build_number}`, sets `CFBundleVersion` for iOS and `versionCode` for Android.
 With `flutter build` commands these values can be overridden with the command line arguments `--build-name` and `--build-number` or by setting the environment variables `FLUTTER_BUILD_NAME` and `FLUTTER_BUILD_NUMBER`.

-It is advisable to set your build version (e.g. `1.2.3`) in the `pubspec.yaml` `version` property and commit this to version control, as this will only change on every app release.
-On the other hand, you should consider having your CI/CD pipeline increment and set build number automatically, as this should be updated for every build.

 In order to complete an automatic build versioning process for Flutter iOS apps, make sure the following keys along with their string values are set in `ios/Runner/info.plist`:

 {{< highlight bash "style=paraiso-dark">}}